Entertaining way to immerse yourself in a language

 Lingopie Subtitles and Scripts

 The subtitles in the Lingopie shows themselves are pretty standard.
 I did notice that they aren’t always 100% accurate, which can be a little frustrating.
-I’ve run into the same problem with Netflix and other streaming platforms too.
+I’ve run into the same problem with Netflix and other streaming platforms, as well.
 Overall, Lingopie’s subtitles are still useful.

 If there’s a word or phrase you don’t understand while watching a show in Lingopie, you can click on it in the subtitles.
 This will show you the translation and give you an audio pronunciation of the word.

-Lingopie automatically creates a flashcard for words you click on, too.
+Lingopie automatically creates a flashcard for words you click on.
 After you’re finished with your episode or movie, you can study the words you didn’t know by using the flashcards.

-Lingopie offers content in Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, and English.
+Lingopie offers content in Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, Mandarin, and English.
 The best part is that you get access to all languages when you sign up.
-This adds a lot of value to your subscription.
 Other apps like Rocket Languages and Rosetta Stone only give you access to one language unless you pay more.

 The content for each language in Lingopie varies, so I wanted to take a closer look at each one to see what exactly you get.